unfoldedcircle/core-simulator/core-api/README.md

-# Remote Two Core-APIs

-Please see our [Core APIs](https://github.com/unfoldedcircle/core-api) repository for more information.

-⚠️ The Core-API definitions in this core-simulator repository will soon be migrated to the dedicated API repository.
+The Remote Two Core-API definitions have been migrated to the [core-api](https://github.com/unfoldedcircle/core-api) repository.